nicklockwood/FXImageView/README.md

     @property (nonatomic, copy) NSDictionary *customEffectsIdentifier;

-If you are using the `customEffectsBlock` property, FXImageView's caching mechanism doesn't know about your custom effects, so if your block relies on any external data you should update the `customEffectsIdentifier` property so that the FXImageView cache can handle it correctly.
+If you are using the `customEffectsBlock` property, FXImageView's caching mechanism doesn't know about your custom effects and doesn't know if they need to change, so if your block relies on any external data you should update the `customEffectsIdentifier` property so that the FXImageView cache can handle it correctly.
 The customEffectsIdentifier is just a string used to generate a cache key, so it doesn't matter what you put in it as long as it uniquely distinguishes the effects you are applying to this image from any other.